 So what does this mean for busy business owners and managers wishing to help more in the community?
 What could they be doing?
 What should they avoid, or not be doing?

 2. You get back only as much you prepared to give!
 Think about it: the more that you give, the more that you seem to be rewarded and get back in return.
 Once you start giving freely, whether of information, time or resources, and the more open that you are, the more that people connect with you and tend to reciprocate in some way.
 And businesses are owned and run by people.
 It may or may not lead to a sale or custom directly, but so what?
-That connection, as well as the generosity, is likely to be remembered for a long time.
+That connection, as well as generosity, is likely to be remembered for a long time.
 Small businesses need all the good “Karma” they can get!
 Make giving rather than taking a business philosophy.

 Strategic planning is something that all businesses should be doing, regularly.
-Business Doctors has had a lot of experience helping clients to identify their core values and build them into highly effective strategic plans that deliver results and work.
+Business Doctors have had a lot of experience helping clients to identify their core values and build them into highly effective strategic plans that deliver results and work.

 In terms of your core values, or corporate responsibility, we know on which you should be focusing!

-Feedback or comments welcome!
+Feedback or comments are welcome!